ptidejteam/WIMP-Project/note.md

-When trying to add A new dependencie to the packages , use npm install <dependency> -w <package>
+When trying to add A new dependencie to the packages , use npm install <dependency> -w <package-name>